Select Page

 Driving in Sudbury, Ontario

-Since the city is spread out geographically, residents rely on driving to get around.
+Since the city is spread out geographically, residents rely on driving.
 Three main highways connect the city to the rest of the province: Highway 17 (a main branch of the Trans-Canada Highway), Highway 69, and Highway 144.
 Highway 400 is in the process of being extended from Toronto to Sudbury.

 All drivers need a valid Ontario driver’s licence.
 You will need to complete the graduated driving program to get a full licence.